-A. Chaincode can be written in any programming language and executed in containers.
-The first fully supported chaincode language is Golang.

-Support for additional languages and the development of a templating language have been discussed, and more details will be released in the near future.
+The fabric's first fully supported chaincode language is Golang, and support for JavaScript and Java is planned for 2016.
+Support for additional languages and the development of a fabric-specific templating language have been discussed, and more details will be released in the near future.